 Any season can pose a risk of water damage.
 But winter water damage can catch you by surprise if you don’t take proper precautions.

-Water damage in winter most often happens from frozen pipes bursting.
-Attics and basements can also flood from heavy snowfall.
-When undetected, you could have ceiling water damage, mold, and water damage to your carpet or hardwood floors.
+Water damage in winter is usually caused by frozen pipes that burst.
+Heavy snowfall can also flood attics and basements.
+When undetected, it can result in ceiling water damage, mold, or water damage to carpet or hardwood floors.

-The intensity of water damage is more likely when you’re not home to catch it.
+The severity of water damage is greater when you’re not home to catch it.

 Featured Resource: